 Your customers don’t live on your website anymore.
 They’re on Instagram, browsing Amazon, asking Alexa, and checking your app.
 Traditional commerce platforms treat these as “channels” to bolt on later.
 Headless commerce treats them as first-class citizens from the start.

-The term “omnichannel” gets thrown around a lot, but headless commerce actually delivers on the promise.
+The word “omnichannel” gets thrown around a lot, but headless commerce actually delivers on the promise.
 Since your backend is channel-agnostic, you can push content and commerce functionality to any endpoint that can consume an API.
 Your product catalogue becomes a service that feeds websites, apps, kiosks, voice assistants, and platforms that don’t even exist yet.

 What if your next big sales channel isn’t a website or app at all?
 What if it’s augmented reality glasses, smart mirrors in fitting rooms, or connected cars?
 Headless commerce means you’re ready for whatever comes next.